 stuck into the ground along your pea row, as support for climbing peas.

 You can also use other items for support, for example lattice, netting,

 twine, and field fencing, but "pea brush" is by far the simplest.

 As a rule, smooth seeded varieties are more starchy and are used for soups while wrinkled seeded varieties are sweeter and generally eaten fresh.

-Each packet contains one ounce or approximately 90 to 125 seeds.
+Each ounce is approximately 90 to 125 seeds.